wazuh/wazuh-documentation/source/user-manual/overview.rst

 Elastic Stack
 -------------

 Elastic Stack is used to indexing, browse and visualize Wazuh alerts data.
-In addition, the Wazuh app for Kibana can be used to visualize configuration settings, rules, and decoders, agents status and information, and provides dashboards for policy, compliance and file integrity monitoring.
+In addition, the Wazuh app for Kibana can be used to visualize configuration settings, rules, and decoders, agents status, information, and provides dashboards for policy, compliance and file integrity monitoring.

 - **Logstash** is used to ingest data coming from one or more Wazuh servers, feeding the Elasticsearch cluster.
 In addition, it enriches alerts adding Geolocation metadata.
 More information at `Logstash official documentation <https://www.elastic.co/guide/en/logstash/current/index.html>`_.

 + **Elasticsearch** is a highly scalable full-text search and analytics engine.
-It is used to index alerts data, and historical agents status information.
+It is used to index alerts data and historical agents status information.
 More information at `Elasticsearch official documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html>`_.

 - **Kibana** is a flexible and intuitive web interface for mining, analyzing, and visualizing data.
 In combination with our Wazuh Kibana app, it is used as Wazuh web user interface (WUI).
 More information at `Kibana official documentation <https://www.elastic.co/guide/en/kibana/current/index.html>`_.